docker/docs/ee/ucp/kubernetes/install-cni-plugin.md

 published on Docker Hub.
 Universal Control Plane components are still fully supported by Docker Support and respective partner support.
-Docker will provide pointers to basic configuration, however for additional guidance on managing 3rd party CNI components, the platform operator will need to partner documentation or contact that 3rd party.
+Docker will provide pointers to basic configuration, however for additional guidance on managing 3rd party CNI components, the platform operator will need to refer to the partner documentation or contact that 3rd party.

 ## Installing a Unmanaged CNI Plugin on Docker UCP